WinVector/pyvtreat/Examples/Classification/Classification.md

 **user_transforms**: For passing in user-defined transforms for custom data preparation.
 Won't be needed in most situations, but see [here](https://github.com/WinVector/pyvtreat/blob/master/Examples/UserCoders/UserCoders.ipynb) for an example of applying a GAM transform to input variables.

 **sparse_indicators**: When True, use a (Pandas) sparse representation for indicator variables.
 This representation is compatible with `sklearn`; however, it may not be compatible with other modeling packages.
 When False, use a dense representation.

+**missingness_imputation** The function or value that `vtreat` uses to impute or "fill in" missing numerical values.
+The default is `numpy.mean()`.
+To change the imputation function or use different functions/values for different columns, see the [Imputation example](https://github.com/WinVector/pyvtreat/blob/master/Examples/Imputation/Imputation.ipynb).

 ### Example: Use all variables to model, not just recommended